 \section{Related Work}

 \textbf{Image-image translation.} Image-image translation aims at learning a mapping function between two domains.
-As a representative image-image translation method, ``pixel2pixel" framework uses input-output pairs for learning a mapping from input to output images.
-In practice, considering that the paired training data is often difficult to acquire and the unpaired image-image translation is thus more applicable.
+As a representative image-image translation method, the ``pixel2pixel" framework uses input-output pairs for learning a mapping from input to output images.
+In practice, the paired training data is often difficult to acquire and hence the unpaired image-image translation is often more applicable.
 To tackle the unpaired setting, a cycle consistency loss is introduced by DiscoGAN \cite{DiscoGAN}, DualGAN \cite{DualGAN}, and CycleGAN \cite{cycle}.
 Benaim \etal \cite{DBLP:journals/corr/BenaimW17} propose an unsupervised distance loss for one side domain mapping.
 Liu \etal \cite{DBLP:journals/corr/LiuBK17} propose a general framework by making a shared latent space assumption that the corresponding images in two domains are mapped to the same latent code.
-Recently, some methods \cite{stargan, munit} are proposed to learn the relations among multiple domains.
-In this work, while we aim to find mapping functions between the source domain and target domain, and we are more concerned with similarity-preserving mapping.
+Recently, some methods \cite{stargan, munit} have been proposed to learn the relations among multiple domains.
+In this work, while we aim to find mapping functions between the source domain and target domain, our primary focus is similarity-preserving mapping.

-Neural style transfer \cite{perceptual, DBLP:conf/eccv/LiW16, DBLP:conf/icml/UlyanovLVL16, DBLP:journals/corr/ChenS16f, DBLP:journals/corr/LiFYWL017, DBLP:journals/corr/HuangB17, DBLP:conf/ijcai/LiWLH17} is another strategy of image-image translation, which aims at rendering a content image in the style of another image.
+Neural style transfer \cite{perceptual, DBLP:conf/eccv/LiW16, DBLP:conf/icml/UlyanovLVL16, DBLP:journals/corr/ChenS16f, DBLP:journals/corr/LiFYWL017, DBLP:journals/corr/HuangB17, DBLP:conf/ijcai/LiWLH17} is another strategy of image-image translation, which aims at rendering the content of an image in the style of another image.
 Gatys \etal \cite{GatysEB16} employ an optimization process to match feature statistics in layers of a convolutional network.
 The optimization is replaced by a feed-forward neural network in \cite{perceptual, DBLP:conf/icml/UlyanovLVL16,DBLP:conf/eccv/LiW16}.
 Huang \etal \cite{DBLP:journals/corr/HuangB17} propose a AdaIN layer for arbitrary style transfer.
 Unlike the neural style transfer, our work focuses on learning the mapping function between two domains, rather than two images.